tonaljs/tonal/packages/mode/README.md

 ### `seventhChords(modeName: string, tonic: string) => string[]`

-Return the seventh chords of a mode in a tonic:
+Return the seventh chords of a mode with tonic:

 ```js
 Mode.seventhChords("major", "C");